circuitboardmedics/BSidesWifiScanner/README.md

 # Overview
 BSidesWifiScanner is a custom project commisioned by and designed for the [BSides 2023 Cybersecurity conference](https://www.bsidesgreenville.org/) in Greenville, SC.
 The device is capable of scanning for Wi-Fi networks, displaying the AP's MAC, the network's encryption type, as well as the current channel and RSSI.
-It can also graphically displaying the signal strength of individual networks.
+It can also graphically display the signal strength of individual networks.
 The firmware features modular button handling, a timer for display fields, and a page manager for different UI screens.

 ## Assembly
 [![Assembly Video](http://img.youtube.com/vi/cxqOrxhz6VQ/0.jpg)](http://www.youtube.com/watch?v=cxqOrxhz6VQ "Badge Assembly Video")